16 January 2023

 11 min read

-Accessing aged care or organising personal matters can be complicated, time consuming and very stressful, especially if you are starting to become ill or are starting to lose capacity to make decisions.
+Navigating aged care or managing personal matters can be time consuming, complex and stressful, particularly if your health is deteriorating, or your capacity to make decisions is diminishing.

-You may instead decide to appoint a trusted person to be your representative for your interactions with My Aged Care.
+You may want to consider appointing a trusted person to be your representative for your interactions with My Aged Care.

-A My Aged Care representative can do things on someone else’s behalf, such as:
+A My Aged Care representative can do things on someone else’s behalf, including:

-1. Communicate with My Aged Care, assessors and service providers
+- Dealing with My Aged Care, assessors, and service providers

-2. Make decisions about aged care assessments and referrals for aged care services
+2. Making decisions regarding assessments and referrals for aged care services

-3. Seek and update personal information held by My Aged Care.
+3. Seeking and updating personal information held by My Aged Care

-4. Keep information up to date on your My Aged Care portal
+4. Maintaining your information up to date on your My Aged Care portal

-Your representative will receive a My Aged Care ID number that will be connected with your My Aged Care ID number, which will help My Aged Care identify them as your representative.
+Your representative will be assigned a My Aged Care ID number that will be linked to your My Aged Care ID number, which will help My Aged Care identify them as your representative.

-As a regular representative you need to keep the older person actively involved in the decisions being made for their care and get their permission before you share their personal information with anyone.
+Someone taking up the role of a regular representative needs to keep the older person actively involved in the decision-making process for their care and have their approval before sharing any of their personal information with providers or My Aged Care.

 Why have a representative?